File Proxy Servers Overview

 To draw the chart, Veeam ONE analyzes how many files were successfully processed by every proxy.

 The chart helps you detect the most heavily loaded file proxies and optimize the performance of your backup infrastructure.
-If specific proxies are overloaded with file processing tasks, and the tasks often need to wait for proxy resources, you might need to deploy additional proxies or balance the processing load by assigning jobs to other proxies.
+If specific proxies are overloaded with file processing tasks, and the tasks often need to wait for proxy resources, you may need to deploy additional proxies or balance the processing load by assigning jobs to other proxies.

 Top Proxy by Transferred Data

 The chart shows 5 file proxies that transferred the greatest amount of backup data to the target destination (backup repository) over the last 7 days.